How to plant tulips | Planting Tulips in Containers

 For big, reliable spring color: treat tulips as annuals by replanting fresh bulbs each fall.

-For multi‑year tulips: choose species or Darwin/Emperor types, plant in excellent drainage, and let foliage ripen.
+For multi‑year tulips: choose species or Darwin/Emperor types, plant in excellent drainage, let foliage ripen, and remove the flower from the stem after it blooms.
 Expect a gradual decline in many hybrids after a few seasons.

 Wherever you are across the US, we wish you an incredible bloom come spring!